salesforce/cix/docs/reference/cli.md

   --plugin <path>            Path to plugin YAML file.
 May be repeated.
   --setup <path>             Path to setup pipeline YAML file.
   --teardown <path>          Path to teardown pipeline YAML file.
   --secret-prompt <key>      CIX will prompt you for the value of the key specified.
+May be repeated.
   --secret-stdin <key>       CIX will assign a value passed via stdin to the key specified.
 Cannot be used with --secrets-stdin.
   --secrets-stdin            CIX will accept a map of key/value pairs in JSON format via stdin.
 Cannot be used with --secret-stdin.
   --host <host>              CIX Server to connect to (default: "127.0.0.1") --port <port>              CIX Server to connect to (default: "10030") --remote                   CIX will execute against a remote CIX Server.
+  --non-blocking             Disables the blocking wait until a remote execution is complete.
+  --no-remote-logs           Disables streaming logs from Server.
   -h, --help                 display help for command
 ```